cgwire/kitsu/docs/getting-started-production/README.md

 Then click on the assets you want to assign: characters, backgrounds, ... from the right part (3).
-If you have selected multiple shots, your selection is applied to the numerous shots, as well.
+If you have selected multiple shots, your selection is also applied to the numerous shots.

-When you pass over the asset, you can see a **+1** or **+10**.
-It's the number of times you add this asset.
-You can click as many times as you need on it.
+You can see a **+1** or **+10**when you pass over the asset.
+It's the number of times you add this asset, and you can click as many times as you need on it.

 ![Breakdown add asset](../img/getting-started/breakdown_add_asset.png)

 You can now see the asset appearing in the middle part of the screen (2).
-Next to the name of the asset is the number of times it has been added.
+Next to the asset's name is the number of times it has been added.
 In this example, we have added two times the character asset Llama.

-If you add an asset twice by mistake, you have to go on the middle part of the screen to select assets for this shot (2).
+If you add an asset twice by mistake, you have to go to the middle part of the screen to select assets for this shot (2).
 From there, click on **-1**.
 When you are done with this shot, go on with the other shots.
 Your selection is automatically saved.

 ![Breakdown remove asset](../img/getting-started/breakdown_remove_asset.png)